Cheap summer getaways

 When I paddled and snorkeled there, I found a $20 bill snagged on a branch.
 It would have paid for my trip expenses, if I'd had any: Camping is free and first-come, first-served.

 Try the quiet section between Trego and the St. Croix River.
 If you need an outfitter, contact Pardun's Canoe Rental and Shuttle Service in Danbury.

 From the northern Wisconsin town of Rhinelander, Nicolet College offers an Outdoor Adventure Series that includes lots of fun day trips and a few overnight trips.

-In 2013, they include "Northeast Wisconsin Rivers: Moving Water Technique'' June 8-9 on the Wolf, Peshtigo or Pike.
+Example: "Northeast Wisconsin Rivers: Moving Water Technique'' on the Wolf, Peshtigo or Pike.
 Cost is $95, $125 with canoe rental.
 Students can either camp or stay in a nearby motel.

 © Beth Gauper